lunaviadev/definitelynotlittlenightmares/Gameplay Design & Programming.md

 ### Academic Sources
-- Research academic papers, books, or articles that provide theoretical guidance for your project.
-Include a brief summary of each source.
-- Describe how the academic research applies to your project and shapes your design and development decisions.

 When analysing my approach from an academic standpoint, I turned to 'The Medium of Video Games' (The Medium of Video Games | Mark J.P.
 Wolf, 2001) to aid my understanding of what allows a vide game to trascend it's base inspirations of movie and boardgames to its own expansive art form.
 Turning to page 93, we understand that as graphics and technology evolved, so did the stories that were told throughout video game history.
 Mark notes that video games started as merely another form of entertainment, arcaic in nature and simplistic in execution.
 Though looking to the modern day, games like The Last of Us are pushing expectations of what it means to be a video game, using its narrative and storytelling to surpass the quality of many movies at the time, quickly raising to the top of charts and dominate the space.